kooroshsajadi/retrieval-augmented-generation/README.md

 ## 📝 Logging

 Proper code is embedded in each script and execution logs for each is saved to `logs/` for debugging.

-## 📚 Data Sources

-- **Knowledge Graph of the Italian Legislation**
-  - Colombo, A. (2024).
-Knowledge Graph of the Italian Legislation [Data set].
-Zenodo.
-DOI: 10.5281/zenodo.13798158

-## 🚀 How to Run the Scripts in the Repository
+## 🚀 How to Run the Project

-Each script in this project is designed to be run as a module using Python's `-m` flag from the root directory of the repository.
-This ensures proper handling of relative imports in our modular codebase.
-An example is mentioned below:
+This project follows a modular structure, and each script can be executed as a module using Python's `-m` flag from the repository's root directory.
+This approach ensures that relative imports are resolved correctly.

+To run the complete RAG pipeline (after installing all required dependencies), execute:

 ```
-python -m src.ingestion.text_ingestor
+python -m main
 ```
-Replace the above mentioned script path with your desired path.

 ## 🚧 Status